Chart Color Schemes

 Romsey is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Romsey's cultural diversity was found to be below average.
-89.0% of its population were born in Australia, with 91.2% being citizens and 96.1% speaking English only at home.
-Christianity is the main religion in Romsey, comprising 47.8% of people.
+Romsey's cultural diversity was found to be below average, with 89.0% of its population born in Australia, 91.2% being citizens, and 96.1% speaking English only at home.
+Christianity was the main religion in Romsey, comprising 47.8% of people.
+Notably, Judaism was overrepresented, making up 0.1% of Romsey's population compared to 0.1% across Greater Melbourne.

 Frequently Asked Questions - Diversity